EdyQuin/FintechProject2/README.md

 + Government

 ## Final Word
 + Machine Learning is a developing field and along with data science it can assist humans in solving complex problems.
-However, the existing techniques are indispensable in certain domains, for example insurance and government.
-Machine Learning can be used to classify and predict based on categorical and continuous data.
+However, the existing techniques are indispensable in certain domains, for example finance, insurance, and government.
+Machine Learning can be used to classify and predict based on categorical and continuous data, but in order to classify or predict you require data.
+Using the tools referenced above, among many others, and the many technique available will save costs and time.